Macrometacorp/docs/docs/search/patterns.md

 '
 ```

-Once the view is ready we can specify a token search query which searches for the occurrence of at least one of the praising words _Awesome_ or _Excellent_ or _Lovely_ in a review text and select its review score as the result as shown in Listing 22,
+Once the view is ready we can specify a token search query which searches for the occurrence of at least one of the praising words `Awesome` or `Excellent` or `Lovely` in a review text and select its review score as the result as shown in the following example.

 ```sql
 FOR review IN sample1_view8